andreanidouglas/dns_response_time/README.md

-# Test the best dns for you
+# Test the best DNS for you

-Use this tool to test the best dns server for you,
+Use this tool to test the best DNS server for you:

 1. just make the script executable: